letzi83/Data-Journalism-Resources/ddj-tools-list.md

 If you want to **create your own color palette**, check our [coolors.co](coolors.co) or [colorbrewer2.org](colorbrewer2.org).

 In my daily work I found some **Browser-Plugins** to be really useful for design tasks:
-- WhatFont?:Identifies font on a webpage
+- [WhatFont?](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm?hl=en) Identifies font on a webpage
-- Colorzilla: picks colors from webpages
+- [Colorzilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) picks colors from webpages
-- MeasureIt: virtual ruler meausring specs of elements on a page
+- [MeasureIt](https://addons.mozilla.org/en-US/firefox/addon/measureit/) virtual ruler meausring specs of elements on a page

 ## More